 - Wedding and Party

 - Art and Collectibles

 - Craft Supplies

 Most sellers are either independent creators or small business owners, specializing in their own skills and talent so the products are likely different from what you’d get on commercial or drop shipping sites.
-Each seller has their own profile, location and a list of items that are being offered through the marketplace.
+Each seller has their own profile, location, and list of items that are being offered through the marketplace.
 One can also communicate with the sellers through private messages for inquiries and such.

 Anyone can basically order the products, but shipping fees will vary according to the distance between the buyer and the seller.
 If both parties are located within the same region, the fee would be minimal and vice versa.

-Looking at what’s available on Etsy, it’s obvious that in order to join the program, one has to have interest in one of the following niches;
+Looking at what’s available on Etsy, it’s obvious that in order to join the program, one has to have an interest in one of the following niches;

 - Women’s Fashion